Healthy Game Day Snacks

 By Nutritional Weight & Wellness Staff

 The Super Bowl is right around the corner, will you be watching?
-Regardless if you are hosting a shindig or attending one, you'll want to have stock the table with healthy snacks to set yourself up for a healthy and fun game.
+Regardless if you are hosting a shindig or attending one, you'll want to stock the table with healthy snacks to set yourself up for a healthy and fun game.
 Of course, typical fare isn't exactly healthy or wholesome.
 To help out we compiled five tasty, healthy, recipes to try for a more nutritious game-day spread.
 These are do-ahead recipes.
 I like to prepare as much as possible in advance—chop up veggies, make dips, etc. You don't want to miss the commercials because you are in the kitchen!

 Shrimp is a healthy protein containing 19-21 grams of protein per 3-ounce serving.
 This zippy cocktail sauce is the perfect pairing, it doesn't contain any sugar or high fructose corn syrup, unlike most bottled brands available in the supermarket.